badalaryal11/Quiz-App/README.md

 # Quiz App
-* Description: This is an iOS app that the users can play quiz in it and all the question are objective (Yes/No) in it to make it more intractive.
+* Description: This is an iOS app that the users can play quiz in it and all the question are objective (True/ false) in it to make it more intractive.
 * Technologies Used: Swift, UIKit, MVC
-* Features: Add things to remember, customize color and interface and design according to HIG for iPhone .
+* Features: Add ProgressBar to show the users position in the game, customize color and interface and design according to HIG for iPhone .
 * Contribution: Developed the user interface using UIKit, optimized backend communication with Model by the help of View and controller.

 <p align="center">